 The current design

 The current flag of Michigan is a typical American-style seal-on-blue-bedsheet design; as a result it is convoluted, unmemorable and uninspiring.
-It scored 3.46/10 in NAVA’s survey, making it the 14th worst rated flag in North America.
+It scored 3.46/10 in NAVA’s survey, making it the fourteenth worst flag in North America.
 In 2018, a state senator introduced a bill to replace it with a new design.
 Although nothing came of that, below is what I would have proposed:

 First off, this design is simple enough to be remembered by a child, yet distinctive enough to be identified at a distance.